ddkn/zero2prod_axum/README.md

 );
 ```

-We are going to try to use `UUID`'s, but `sqlite` does not natively support them so using `TEXT` instead.
-Also, we do not have timezones so we will save all the time as UTC for simplicity.
-We can use [chrono](https://docs.rs/chrono/latest/chrono/) for handling timezones if necessary.
+We are going to use `UUID`s for `id`, but `sqlite` does not natively support them so using `TEXT` instead.
+Also, we do not have timezones so we will save all the time as UTC for simplicity, this is easily achieved by using `uuid::Uuid::new_v4().to_string()`.
+We can use [chrono](https://docs.rs/chrono/latest/chrono/) for UTC and handling timezones if necessary.
+As with sqlite, we need to convert the chrono utc time to a sqlite compatible string, `"%Y-%m-%d %H:%M:%S"`.